 Vitamin B12 in Vitamin B complex

-Vitamin B12 is important for supporting proper function of the central nervous system, behavior and mood.
-It is helpful for those with groggy, brain-fog type depression, those with excessive daytime sleepiness known as hypersomnia.
+Vitamin B12 is important for supporting proper function of the central nervous system, behavior, and mood.
+It is helpful for those with groggy, brain-fog type depression, and those with excessive daytime sleepiness known as hypersomnia.
 Be sure to take B12 in the form of a vitamin B complex supplement to prevent B vitamin imbalances.

 4. Keep a food journal about what you eat and how you feel after eating